Cyber Self-Defense: How To Avoid These Common Scams

 Phishing Attempts

 More than one third of all successful cyber scams start with a phishing email.
-Like social media impersonation, these messages appear to come from an official source – like your bank – and ask you to log in to a seemingly legitimate site.
-Or they might ask you to reply with some private information, like a password or credit card number.
-Or they may tell you that you are receiving the message due to fraudulent activity on your account and ask you to "click here" to verify your information.
+Like social media impersonation, these messages appear to come from an official source and ask you to log in to a seemingly legitimate site or click what appears to be a legitimate link.
+There are many people and organizations scammers impersonate to get your attention with these phishing attempts, including:

 What you should do: Stay calm.
 Many phishing scams rely on your emotional response to the prospect that something is compromised or at risk to make you react quickly.
 Take your time to verify the URL and email address of the sender.
 If these elements don’t sync up with the institution’s legitimate information, reach out to your bank or credit card company directly to verify.
 If they haven’t sent you anything, simply hit “delete.”

-In addition to traditional dating scams, cybercriminals can now use artificial intelligence to create a “deepfake” - an image, video, or audio of a real or non-existent person speaking or performing an action that is generated by machine learning.
+In addition to these scams, cybercriminals can now use artificial intelligence to create a “deepfake” – an image, video or audio of a real or non-existent person speaking or performing an action that is generated by machine learning.
 To trick you even further, cybercriminals could use a deepfake on a video or phone call to convince you they’re a real person.

 What you should do: Keep your guard up when meeting someone online.
 Unless you’re donating through a reputable charity, you should never give money to someone you haven’t met in person.
 And anyone you connect with on a dating site who doesn’t want to meet you in person almost certainly has other motives for being there.
 If someone feels suspicious, it’s best to end the connection.